rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AK: They will be as good as if we implemented 64-bit integers.
 The main implementation feedback is that it won't be any worse than 64-bit integers.

-BT: I don't htnk that's what I heard exactly.
+BT: I don't think that's what I heard exactly.
 Conversations from 2 months ago.
 In order to optimize Integer, we need profile data to show that this value is always in the 64bit range, then we can do the optimal thing there.
 That's what lets us do the optimization.
-We would not need to teach or engines to get that data, so I don't think it's difficult.
+We would not need to teach our engines to get that data, so I don't think it's difficult.

-YK: Is the assumption that once things warm up its the same?
+YK: Is the assumption that once things warm up it's the same?
 Or are you saying (Adam) that u64? would have the equivalent performance problems to making it fast in cold state.

 AK: For v8, to be really fast, you want to fit inside a Smi.

-MM: As long as you have any tagging at all as long as you use nanboxing? or not to do it ...
+MM: As long as you have any tagging at all, as long as you use nanboxing? or not to do it ...

 YK: I understand why ?? comes up.
-Are there no internal paths that never expose hte values to user code that could take advatnage of the known representation..
+Are there no internal paths that never expose the values to user code that could take advantage of the known representation..

 AK: Our runtime code also uses the GC Heap so....you can have it on the stack sure, but if you pass it to some other runtime thing.

-YK: I guess that's what I'm talkign about.
+YK: I guess that's what I'm talking about.
 If you know it's u64, then you can optimize it.

 AK: But if it's a typed array you know that already.